trevthedev777/AfrikanBeasts/README.md

 # Design

-The colour pallete is chosen to work with the gyms colour themes, Red and Black(grey), The colour themes was had picked by the owner of the gym and represents the colour of the actual walls and floor of the premises, this is the corporate identity of the business
+The colour pallete is chosen to work with the gyms colour themes, Red and Black(grey), The colour themes was hand picked by the owner of the gym and represents the colour of the actual walls and floor of the premises, this is the corporate identity of the business

 ## Color Palette